notdien/Budgetting_program/README.md

 # Original vs New

-The original structured budgetting program is named 'main.py', while the restructured OOP program is named 'budget.py'.
+The original structured budgetting program is named 'main.py' with the supporting file of 'records.txt', while the restructured OOP program is named 'budget.py' with supporting file of 'budget.txt'.